technyon/nuki_hub/README.md

 - Publish keypad entries information (Only available when a Keypad is detected): Enable to publish information about keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
 - Also publish keypad codes (Only available when a Keypad is detected): Enable to publish the actual keypad codes through MQTT, note that is could be considered a security risk
 - Add, modify and delete keypad codes (Only available when a Keypad is detected): Enable to allow configuration of keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
-- Publish time control information: Enable to publish information about time control entries through MQTT, see the "[Time Control](#time-control)" section of this README
+- Publish timecontrol information: Enable to publish information about timecontrol entries through MQTT, see the "[Timecontrol](#timecontrol)" section of this README
-- Add, modify and delete time control entries: Enable to allow configuration of time control entries through MQTT, see the "[Time Control](#time-control)" section of this README
+- Add, modify and delete timecontrol entries: Enable to allow configuration of timecontrol entries through MQTT, see the "[Timecontrol](#timecontrol)" section of this README
+- Publish authorization information: Enable to publish information about authorization entries through MQTT, see the "[Authorization](#authorization)" section of this README
+- Modify and delete authorization entries: Enable to allow configuration of authorization entries through MQTT, see the "[Authorization](#authorization)" section of this README
 - Publish auth data: Enable to publish authorization data to the MQTT topic lock/log.
 Requires the Nuki security code / PIN to be set, see "[Nuki Lock PIN / Nuki Opener PIN](#nuki-lock-pin--nuki-opener-pin)" below.

 #### Nuki Lock/Opener Access Control